ZacharyjrWhite/GemstoneCrabTimer/README.md

-# Gemstone Crab Timer
+# Gemstone Crab

-A RuneLite plugin for enhancing the Gemstone Crab boss afk experience.
+An all-in-one RuneLite plugin for enhancing the Gemstone Crab boss experience.

 ## Features